With new pollution laws in place, pellet burning stoves look set to become the alternative to traditional wood burning versions in France.*

 - Labour Saving – Compared to a traditional wood burning stove there is no need to bring in logs for it, or to make the fire each day and regularly add new logs to feed it or deal with ash on a daily basis.
 And, of course, no more chopping of wood;

 - Cleaner - it is cleaner than a wood burner, as there is no need to carry or stock wood in the property.

 It does depend on the comparisons used and your circumstances, but some disadvantages are:

 - Room Heating - pellet stoves are for room heating only, so may only be suitable for secondary heating.
-Pellet boilers offer central heating, but at a price, which we do not consider here;
+Pellet boilers offer central heating, but at a price, and we do not consider them here;

 - Space - storing pellets takes a lot of space, but that is also the case for a wood burner;

 - Maintenance - the stove must be cleaned on a regular basis, although that it is even more the case with a wood burner as an annual chimney cleaning required;